 I’m fond of fire, verging on borderline pyromaniac.
 Lighting a match provides a moment of focus.
-All senses are involved: the feel of the wooden match gripped between thumb and index finger; the sound of the match scratching against the side of the box; the Tada! sound of the spark igniting, which sounds like a one-second rain shower; the smell of sulphur and burning wood; the sight of the white-orange flame rising upward; the faint taste of smoke on the tongue.
+All senses are involved: the feel of the wooden matchstick gripped between thumb and index finger; the sound of the match head scratching against the side of the box; the Tada! sound of the spark igniting; the smell of sulphur and burning wood; the sight of the white-orange flame rising upward; the faint taste of smoke on the tongue.

 A small act to pay attention to.